aivant/peppr/docs/tutorial/api.rst

 - ``model=1`` ensures that only one reference and one pose is loaded from the CIF file, as the file may also contain multiple models.
-  ``peppr`` is also able to evaluate multiple poses per system, but this is discussed later.
+  You can omit it, if you want ``peppr`` to evaluate multiple poses per system, as discussed later.
 - ``include_bonds=True`` instructs the parser also to load the bonds between atoms.
   If they are missing ``peppr`` will raise an exception when it sees this system.
   The full list of requirements on input systems is documented in the